heihong/shop/README.md

 ## Exercise
-* Creér une home page , une popin,  afficher la liste des produits.
+* Create a home page , a popin,  show all products.
-* Application Shop qui vend des livres harry potter qu'on peut ajouter et supprimer de son panier.
+* The Shop application sell some harry potter books.

 ## Development server
 * Run `cd shop`